dotnet/docs/docs/core/project-sdk/overview.md

 #### Build errors

-If you explicitly define any of these items in your project file, you're likely to get one or more of the following build errors:
+If you explicitly define any of these items in your project file, you're likely to get a "NETSDK1022" build error similar to the following:

-**NETSDK1022: Duplicate 'Compile' items were included.
+  > Duplicate 'Compile' items were included.
 The .NET SDK includes 'Compile' items from your project directory by default.
-You can either remove these items from your project file, or set the 'EnableDefaultCompileItems' property to 'false' if you want to explicitly include them in your project file.**
+You can either remove these items from your project file, or set the 'EnableDefaultCompileItems' property to 'false' if you want to explicitly include them in your project file.

-**NETSDK1022: Duplicate 'EmbeddedResource' items were included.
+  > Duplicate 'EmbeddedResource' items were included.
 The .NET SDK includes 'EmbeddedResource' items from your project directory by default.
-You can either remove these items from your project file, or set the 'EnableDefaultEmbeddedResourceItems' property to 'false' if you want to explicitly include them in your project file.**
+You can either remove these items from your project file, or set the 'EnableDefaultEmbeddedResourceItems' property to 'false' if you want to explicitly include them in your project file.

 To resolve the errors, do one of the following: